globalseismology/avni-courses.solid-earth-fundamentals/docs/Admin/Guidelines_for_TAs.md

 ------------------

 Please use as many Markdown cells as you can and be as descriptive as possible.
 The usage of images (png/jpeg files) or videos (gif works best) works well with
-Jupyter Notebooks and their use in instruction is strongly encourages.
+Jupyter Notebooks and their use in instruction is strongly encouraged.

 Any new code block should be fully Doxygen commented in [Python](#python-formatting).
 If you have some free time, feel free to comment any code you modify.